 These torches are much better suited to rockhounding because they can cause rocks to glow from 2 meters (80 inches) away.
 They can do this because of the filter that concentrates the UV light.

-The 3 Best UV Lights for Rockhounding in 2021
+The 3 Best UV Lights for Rockhounding

 - BEST OPTION: Convoy 8+ 365nm UV LED Flashlight with Patented Glass Filter (Amazon link)